vizabi/core/readme.md

 Vizabi-data is built using MobX 5 for state management and expects it as a peer dependency, i.e. you include it on the page.
 It is not built in because this setup allows you to interact reactively with Vizabi-data [[docs]](https://mobx.js.org/configuration.html#isolateglobalstate-boolean) [[gh issue]](https://github.com/mobxjs/mobx/issues/1082).

-Another peer dependency D3.
+Another peer dependency is D3.
 Used mostly for scales and some handy array functions.
 It is included as a peer dependency too because one is likely to already have it in the page for the purpose of visualisations.

 # Usage